• Skip to primary navigation

 • Unincorporated business – the business and its owners are not considered legally separate entities.
 Examples are sole proprietorships and partnerships.

-• Unincorporated business – the business and its owners are legally recognized as separate entities from their owners.
+• Incorporated business – the business and its owners are legally recognized as separate entities from their owners.
 Thus, the legal and financial liability of the business is not the responsibility of the owner.
 It can be a private limited company and a public limited company.

 Sole proprietorship